It’s possible for counting activities for kindergarteners to be hands-on and fun!

 Related:

-Number Activities for Kids
+- Number Activities for Kids

-A to Z Words for Kids
+- A to Z Words for Kids

-These kid-friendly math activities can be helpful for four year olds, five year olds, and even learners in the first grade.
+These kid-friendly counting activities can be helpful for four year olds, five year olds, and even learners in the first grade.
 Also the tools or toys for each activity can be used in different ways and repeatedly to support different types of learners.

 This post contains affiliate links.
 Please see my Disclosure Policy for more information.
 I do not recommend products I do not believe in and the photos in this post are my own – showing that I have almost every product (or a similar version of the products) I recommend or share.